You know your landing pages are a crucial cog in the conversion funnel.

 Feature-wise, Lander is one of the few to offer A/B testing at every price point.
 This is a huge advantage if you know you want to test your pages for conversions right from the start, but don’t want to pay additional fees to do so.

 Another feature that stands out is the ability to enable dynamic text replacement, or DTR.
-This means you can set your landing pages to automatically match certain text elements to the keywords in your PPC campaigns.
+This means you can set certain text elements in your landing pages to match the keywords in your PPC campaigns automatically.

 So if you run AdWords campaigns with multiple keywords and ad sets, you can integrate your page with AdWords dynamic keyword insertion, or DKI.
 This way, if you want to direct multiple keywords to the same landing page, you can make the page relevant to each visitor.